-My dog has been with me through everything–illness, my husband leaving, my parents dying.
+My dog has been with me through it all–illness, my parents dying.
 I couldn't lose him now.

 Fumbling with my umbrella in one hand and Spanky's leash in the other, I tried to nudge the front door to my cabin closed with my shoulder.
 Ow.
 The rain didn't do much for my usual morning aches and pains, but Spanky needed his walk.